Apple Cinnamon Quinoa Recipe

 How to Enjoy the Apple Cinnamon Quinoa Recipe

 It’s definitely one of my family’s favorites in the Healthy Treasures Cookbook, which I recommend that you check out for meal ideas.
-This is a handy, comprehensive resource of healthy and tasty meals that you can prepare for your family and guests during special occasions.
+Above all, it's a handy, comprehensive resource of healthy and tasty meals that you can prepare for your family and guests during special occasions.

-I use natural cranberries - no added sugar, but just naturally dried.
-So the flavor remains intact, and most importantly, the nutrients.
-It’s a great fruit that’s loaded with magnesium, which can benefit people who have leg cramps or muscle twitches.
-These are common symptoms of a magnesium deficiency, so if you are experiencing these things, you need to get some magnesium in your body.
+I use no added sugar cranberries, just naturally dried.
+The flavor remains intact, and most importantly, so do the nutrients.
+This little fruit is loaded with magnesium, which can benefit people who have leg cramps or muscle twitches.
+These are common symptoms of a magnesium deficiency, so if you are experiencing these things, you may need to get some magnesium in your body!

-With all of these natural flavors blended together, it is like a symphony playing on your taste buds and in sync with each other.
+With all of these natural flavors blended together, it is like a symphony playing on your taste buds!

 Apple Cinnamon Quinoa Recipe